Eden-Resources/discord-bot-setup/README.md

 ## Part 1.5: Getting the bot token

 1. Click on the `Bot` tab on the left menu bar
 2. Click on `Copy` under `TOKEN`.
-Remember, never give this token the strangers, as they can gain full access to your bot if they gain access to this token!
+Remember, never give this token to strangers, as they can gain full access to your bot if they gain access to this token!

 ## Part 2: Hosting the bot